Pink727/Candidate_Search/README.md

 ## Features

+- Filter candidates.
+- Sort candidates by Name, Location, Email, and Company.
+- Responsive design for mobile and desktop.
 - Search for potential candidates on GitHub.
 - Save candidate profiles to local storage.
 - View and manage the list of saved candidates.